 One rural clinic is operated by CRHC.
 Located in Villisca, Iowa, the Villisca Family Health Center is staffed five days and one evening per week.

 The service area of CRHC offers unmatched professional opportunity.
-CRHC currently has a general surgeon, several family practice physicians, a pediatrician, two internal medicine physicians, one PA-C, one CRNA, and six nurse practitioners on staff to service an area of 15,000 residents.
+CRHC currently has a general surgeon, several family practice physicians, a pediatrician, an internal medicine physician, one PA-C, one CRNA, and six nurse practitioners on staff to service an area of 15,000 residents.
 CRHC’s primary service area includes central and eastern Page and western and central Taylor counties, portions of Montgomery and Adams counties in Iowa, as well as several communities in NW Missouri.